brian-carroll/elm_c_wasm/NOTES.md

   - [x] export a stackframe allocation function from Wasm
   - [x] wrapper `call` & `wasmCallback`
   - [ ] debug & cleanup
+    - effects demo has mismatched versions for Json lib (C enum doesn't match JS enum, e.g. 13 doesn't exist in JS)
+    - check the elm.json and check if compiler is doing the right things
+    - probably need isOk to work on the result, in JS!
+So JS decode...

 # Reducing encoding/decoding in the Elm Architecture